 • Characteristics of qualitative, quantitative, and mixed-methods educational research projects

-• Data and appropriate statistical analysis
+• Data and statistical analysis

 Bringing in new sources of funding is a key component for academic career success and

 institutional growth.
 Learn the art and science behind writing successful grant applications from professionals with a record of funding success.
+Receive online feedback about a grant application abstract you will draft.

 • Strategies for finding sources of funding